How long does it take?

 A rule of thumb for time spent in homeschool:

-Typically, a good rule of thumb is that formal seat work should amount to +20 min per grade level.
-You can start with 20 minutes of book work in preschool — 5 minutes spent on coloring, 5 minutes spent reading a story, 5 minutes spent in tracing numbers, letters or their name, and 5 minutes of flashcards or other game, and not all back-to-back.
+So what does a typical homeschool schedule look like?
+A good rule of thumb is that formal seat work (not all learning activity!) should amount to +20 min per grade level.
+You can start with 20 minutes of book work in preschool.
+This might be 5 minutes spent on coloring, 5 minutes spent reading a story, 5 minutes spent in tracing numbers, letters or their name, and 5 minutes of flashcards or other game, and not all back-to-back.

-By the time you get to 4th grade, your student should have approximately 2 hours of seat work to do.
+By the time you get to 4th grade, your student may have approximately 2 hours of seat work to do.

-A middle school child will have around 3 hours, and high school will take between 4-6 hours.
+A middle school child might have have around 3 hours, and high school may take between 4-6 hours.
 This is just a guideline, of course, and your mileage may vary.